vipshae/smart-shopping-lister/README.md

-# to-buy-lister
+# smart-shopping-lister

 This app lets you create and save shopping lists for making it easier for you to remember what to buy the next time you go shopping.
+With the smart feature turned on, you can use AI generated shopping suggestions to help you pick your next item.

 ## Building